 Name of Child: Teacher:

 Condition/problem requiring medication:

 Name of medication

 Dose: Time to be given:

-Start Date: End Date:
+Start Date: E End Date:

 Doctor's Name: phone #

-I request that an Administrator/Office I give the above medication to my child.
-Signature of parent/guardian Personnel/Teacher at Providence Classical School Date
+I request that an Administrator/Office Per give the above medication to my child.
+Signature of parent/guardian rsonnel/Teacher at Providence Classical School Date

-I request that my child's teacher take appropriate dose and administer to my child during the trip. s of the above medication on field trips Signature of parent/guardian Date
+I request that my child's teacher take appropriate doses of th and administer to my child during the trip. ne above medication on field trips

+Signature of parent/guardian Date

+--------------------------------------